Two Reasons to Swarm

 Swarming to Reproduce

 The colony acts, in many ways, as an organism unto itself.
-The collective “wisdom” of the colony greatly outweighs the awareness of any one bee.
+The collective “wisdom” of the colony greatly outweighs the awareness or actions of any one bee.
 Like any organism, the colony needs to survive and is also motivated to reproduce.
 It is through swarming that the colony reproduces.

 The creation of two colonies from one is a natural, positive event supporting the rapid growth of a colony.
 With a queen in each colony, separate brood-rearing efforts can take place, therefore accelerating the number of bees created collectively.